 Another important difference between these marketplaces is that workers on Fiverr may hide their gender and race, while workers on TaskRabbit cannot as a matter of practice.
 On TaskRabbit, we observe that almost all workers have clear headshots on their profiles.
-However, even without these headshots, customers will still meet hired workers face-to-face in most cases, allowing customers to form impressions about workers' gender and race.
+However, even without these headshots, customers will still learn workers' gender and race when they physically arrive to complete tasks.
 In contrast, since tasks on Fiverr are virtual, workers need not reveal anything about their true physical characteristics.
 We observe that many workers take advantage of the anonymity offered by Fiverr and do not upload a picture that depicts a person (29%) or do not upload a picture at all (12%).